kingakisielinska/mObywatel-user-guide/installation/mObywatel instal/index.md

 # First steps in mObywatel application

-This section provides information on how to install this application, how to register.
-You will also find information about requirements and technical conditions that has to be met.
+This section provides information on how to install this application and how to register.
+You can also find information about requirements and technical conditions that has to be met to install mObywatel on your smartphone.

 ![intro](../../assets/images/intro.jpeg)